-Founders - Zomato
+Company - Zomato

-Deepinder Goyal and Pankaj Chaddah revolutionized the food delivery segment in India through ZOMATO.
+Deepinder Goyal and Pankaj Chaddah revolutionized the food delivery segment in India through Zomato.
 The duo are IIT Delhi graduates.
 Zomato started out as ‘Foodiebay’ and was first launched in Delhi.
 It was later extended to Mumbai and Kolkata.
 Now, there is not a single place in India where Zomato doesn't render its services.
 Zomato's mobile app is its USP; the app has an excellent user interface that lets you order food from the restaurant/eatery of your choice and make hassle-free payments.

 Binny Bansal and Sachin Bansal